RealFictionFactory/AndroidPdfViewer/README.md

 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 (Android 3.0) and higher.
 Licensed under Apache License 2.0.

+## What's new in 3.2.0-b3 (2021-04-08)
+* Add onTouchDown callback (required for additional initialization for one of the projects using it)

 ## What's new in 3.2.0-b2 (2021-03-28)
 * Add destroy method instead of onDetachFromWindow which breaks ability to correctly work with ViewPager2